How Tai Chi Calms Anxiety and Resets the Amygdala

 This is not philosophy.
 It is physiology.

-Tai Chi works because it shifts the brain from a defensive mode into a mode of relaxed awareness.
+Tai Chi works because it shifts the brain from defensive mode into relaxed awareness.
 It changes the networks that determine how you feel in your body, how you respond to stress, and how quickly you return to calm.

 Here is the deeper neuroscience behind it.